PubInv/covid19-vent-list/README.md

 [VentilAid](https://www.ventilaid.org/)

 Current prototype is pneumatic.
 3D printed parts complete, but I can't find complete assembly instructions.
-They are working on a second electric prototoype.
+They are working on a second electric prototype.

 ## Projects Not Yet Buildable (March 21st, 2020)